jpgoldberg/toy-crypto-math/docs/source/modules/sieve.rst

 - The :class:`SetSieve` class

    This is a pure Python implementation that uses :py:class:`set` when creating the sieve.
-   This consumes a lot of memmory.
+   This consumes a lot of memory.
    For a brief time during initialization there will be a set with all integers from 2 through n.
    The set will rapidly have elements removed from it, but the end results will still contain all of the primes as Python integers.